Back

-Michelle co-created, co-wrote and starred in HOMECOMING QUEENS, the first web series commissioned by SBS On Demand.
-The series won Best Web Series at the AWGIE Awards, Best Screenplay at Melbourne Web Fest, and Best Performance in a Comedy series at the Equity Ensemble Awards.
-It was also nominated for Best Online Series at the Australian Academy (AACTA) Awards.
+For television, Michelle wrote on the drama series SAFE HOME for SBS and Kindling Pictures.
+Her other credits include GET KRACK!N (ABC), THE BUREAU OF MAGICAL THINGS (Network 10) and ROSEHAVEN (ABC).
+Michelle also co-created, co-wrote and starred in the first web series commissioned by SBS On Demand, titled HOMECOMING QUEENS, which took home Best Web Series at the AWG awards, Best Screenplay at Melbourne Web Fest, and Best Performance in a Comedy series at the Equity Ensemble Awards.
+It was also nominated for Best Online Video or Series at the AACTA Awards.

-Michelle is also an advocate for social causes and has presented a TEDx talk, as well as being a prolific speaker about issues concerning intersectional feminism, cultural identity and race.
-She wrote the short documentary SUCIDE AND ME (ABC2) which aimed to create more conversations about suicide prevention in Australia.
+In addition to presenting a TEDx talk and working as an advocate for social causes, Michelle is a prolific speaker about issues concerning intersectional feminism, cultural identity and race.
+To this end, she wrote the short documentary SUICIDE AND ME (ABC2) which aimed to create more conversations about suicide prevention in Australia.

 Beyond performance writing, Michelle is a successfully published author.
-In 2016, she won the Queensland Premier’s Young Publishers and Writers Award.
-She has written for many magazines, journals, and broadsheet newspapers including frankie magazine, The Griffith Review, and The Saturday Paper.
+Her latest book, Asian Girls Are Going Places, was published through Hardie Grant in 2022.
+Previously, in 2016, she won the Queensland Premier’s Young Publishers and Writers Award.
+Further, she has written for many magazines, journals, and broadsheet newspapers including frankie magazine, The Griffith Review, and The Saturday Paper.
 Her stories and essays have been anthologised in books such as After Australia, Best Australian Comedy Writing, Destroying the Joint, Women of Letters, Growing up Asian in Australia, and more.
-In 2014, she co-wrote a comedy book called SH*T ASIAN MOTHERS SAY with her equally accomplished brother Benjamin Law.
+In 2014, she co-wrote a comedy book called SH*T ASIAN MOTHERS SAY with her brother Benjamin Law.

 Amateur Licence Form